How Does zubbit Keep its Price so Low?

 3) Value for Money Pricing – As well as simply lowering our operating costs, we also wanted to price our product as a true reflection of the cost of delivering that service.
 I'm going to be frank and say many of our competitors are simply way overpriced and we didn't want to operate like that.

 4) Yearly Pricing Model – One of the key things we did was to switch to a yearly pricing model.
 This really improves our cash-flow which allows us to drop the price even more.
-Many people come to us and say, are you sure zubbit doesn't cost $99 a month? surely it can't be $99 a year? and the answer is, it is just $99 a year and we've done that by implementing the model I've set out above.
+Many people come to us and say, are you sure this is not the monthly price!

 We know how tough it is to start up a new company or run an existing company and the key to it is cost-control.
 So we wanted to supply a feature-rich service at a super competitive price that would let you get the maximum benefit from our service BUT at a very affordable price.